 I hope this educational journal entry will challenge the way you approach trading and investing.

-Drawdown occurs when a trading strategy becomes misaligned to the current market conditions or when a trader’s psychological mistakes manifest themselves to create drawdown in a portfolio.
+Drawdown occurs when a trading strategy becomes misaligned to the current market conditions or when a trader’s psychological mistakes manifest themselves to create a drawdown in a portfolio.
 The direct results of either of these occurrences are that money is given back to the market and that the portfolio moves into a state of drawdown.

 While drawdown is a natural part of trading and investing, what does differ is how much drawdown each investor can mentally handle.
 As humans, we all ‘see’ the world differently.
 What appears as something normal to one person can appear completely disastrous to another.
 While a 10% portfolio drawdown could be extreme for one investor, the next investor may be able to trade through periods of 50% plus drawdown.